kw7oe/mini-db/README.md

 - [x] Implement split on internal node.
 - [x] Extend test cases to make sure insertion is working as intended and fix bugs along the way...
-  - [ ] Add fuzzing/property-based testing for insertion test.
+  - [x] Add property-based testing for insertion test.
+  - [ ] Fix all the bugs found through property based test.
 - [ ] Implement find by id operation.
 This would be helpful when testing deletion.
 - [ ] Implement delete operation for `sqlite`.